How to create a Carrier Management Strategy in 10 steps?

 The general goal of your department will probably be something like 'delivering every product to the final destination timely, cost efficient and without any damage or loss of value.'

-• Where can you add most value to our company and the customer?
+• Where can you add the most value to our company and the customer?

 • What is the current time and cost performance?

-• How efficient do you manage the transport in region A, B and C?
+• How efficiently do you manage the transport in regions A, B and C?

-• What is timely for customer X, Y and Z?
+• What is timely for customers X, Y and Z?

 • How much loss of value is acceptable?